C-ManSharp/Game-Architecture-Project/README.md

 - Object Pooling could have been used with regards to instantiating new asteroids, enemy ships, and bullets.

 This project was compiled using Visual Studio 2022 Community Edition.

+An old version of DirectX is required to run the project; this is included in the dependencies folder.